 Since December 2001, the import and export of electricity between the parties has been of a purely commercial nature.
 The volume of electricity exported to the Russian Federation has been growing dynamically since 2007.
 The energy system of Azerbaijan operates with a positive balance.

 The energy exchange between the energy systems of the Republic of Azerbaijan and the Islamic Republic of Iran is carried out along five existing electric power transmission lines - the 330 kV Mugan, 230 kV Imishli and 110 kV Astara-Astara transmission lines, owned by Azerenergy OJSC, and the 132 kV Araz-Araz and 132 kV Julfa-Julfa transmission lines, owned by the State Energy Agency of Nakhchivan.
+The current exchange power of electricity is 600 MW.

 There are three overhead transmission lines between the Azerbaijani and Turkish energy systems - the 154 kV Igdir-Nakhchivan No. 1, the 154 kV Igdir-Nakhchivan No. 2 and the 34.5 kV Sadarak.